GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 ## Process management

+* `--disable-features=DestroyProfileOnBrowserClose`:  Disable the feature of: Destroy profiles when their last browser window is closed, instead of when the browser exits.
 * `--disable-features=site-per-process`: Disables OOPIF. https://www.chromium.org/Home/chromium-security/site-isolation
 * `--no-service-autorun`: Disables the service process from adding itself as an autorun process.
 This does not delete existing autorun registrations, it just prevents the service from registering a new one.
 * `--process-per-tab`: [Doesn't do anything](https://source.chromium.org/chromium/chromium/src/+/main:content/public/common/content_switches.cc;l=602-605;drc=2149a93144ce2030ab20863c2983b6c9d7bfd177).
 Use --single-process instead.